Penn-Electric-Racing/operations_monorepo/notion-github-sync/README.md

 ### For new repos going forward

-- **Starter workflow** — put the file in `workflow-templates/` of the org's `.github` repo with a small `.properties.json` beside it, and it shows up as a suggested workflow in every new repo.
+Put the file in `workflow-templates/` of the org's `.github` repo with a small `.properties.json` beside it and it shows up as a suggested workflow in every new repo.
+Remember the repo-level secret still has to be set (section 2).
-- **Repository ruleset** (Enterprise Cloud) — Organization settings → Rulesets →
-  require the workflow.
-Enforces rather than suggests, and applies retroactively to repos matching a name pattern.

 ---